EvoGround: Self-Evolving Video Agents for Video Temporal Grounding

 Abstract

-Video temporal grounding (VTG) takes an untrimmed video and a natural language query as input and localizes the temporal moment that best matches the query.
-While remarkable progress has been made, existing methods still rely on large-scale, task-specific datasets that require costly and labor-intensive manual annotation.
-In this paper, we introduce EvoGround, a framework of two coupled self-evolving agents, a proposer and a solver, that learn temporal information from raw videos without any human-labeled data.
-The proposer generates query–moment pairs from raw videos, while the solver learns to ground them and provides feedback that improves the proposer in return.
-Through this self-reinforcing loop, driven entirely by reinforcement learning, the two agents mutually improve each other across iterations.
-Despite never seeing any training data, EvoGround matches or outperforms most fully supervised models across multiple VTG benchmarks, while also demonstrating strong fine-grained video captioning capability.
+Video temporal grounding (VTG) takes an untrimmed video and a natural-language query as input and localizes the temporal moment that best matches the query.
+Existing methods rely on large, task-specific datasets requiring costly manual annotation.
+We introduce EvoGround, a framework of two coupled self-evolving agents, a proposer and a solver, that learn temporal grounding from raw videos without any human-labeled data.
+The proposer generates query--moment pairs from raw videos, while the solver learns to ground them and feeds back signals that improve the proposer in return.
+Through this self-reinforcing reinforcement-learning loop, the two agents are initialized from the same backbone and mutually improve across iterations.
+Trained on 2.5K unlabeled videos, EvoGround matches or surpasses fully supervised models across multiple VTG benchmarks, while emerging as a state-of-the-art fine-grained video captioner without manual labels.

 Overview